 The Jail Operations Division staff serves the Court, other law enforcement agencies, inmates, inmate’s families and crime victims by working collaboratively within the judicial system and the community.

-The Jail Operations Division is under the command of Commander James Meter and provides security and supervision for the inmate population, management of the housing areas, Custody Training Officer (CTO) program, Inmate Property, includes the Special Operations Response Team (SORT) and the Transportation Unit.
+The Jail Operations Division is under the leadership of Commander Jeffrey Warren and provides security and supervision for the inmate population, management of the housing areas, Custody Training Officer (CTO) program, Inmate Property, includes the Special Operations Response Team (SORT) and the Transportation Unit.